Fleny113/EndpointMapper/README.md

 app.Run();
 ```

-Then create a file, in this case it's the root of the project but could be any folder
+Then create a file, in this case it's in the root of the project but it could be in any folder

 ExampleEndpoint.cs:
 ```csharp